MariaJoyceMartins/Analysis-of-Junior-Analyst-and-Scientist-Jobs/README.md

 ## Analysis-of-Junior-Analyst-and-Scientist-Jobs

-# 📘 Strategic Study Guide for Aspiring Data Analysts and Scientists

 ## 🎯 Objective

 This project aims to **guide beginners in the data field** — whether you're looking to land your first job or earn a promotion — based on **current market demands and real job data**.